shaikhsirajudin/Notes/Latest/Angular.md

 Promises vs Observables
 ◦Promises:
-i.returns a single value
+i.  returns a single value
-ii.not cancellable
+ii. not cancellable

 ◦Observables:
-1.works with multiple values over time
+1.  works with multiple values over time
-2.cancellable
+2.  cancellable
-3.supports map, filter, reduce and similar operators 4.proposed feature for ES 2016
+3.  supports map, filter, reduce and similar operators
+4.  proposed feature for ES 2016
-5.use Reactive Extensions (RxJS)
+5.  use Reactive Extensions (RxJS)
-6.an array whose items arrive asynchronously over time
+6.  an array whose items arrive asynchronously over time

 # Explain local reference variables, ViewChild, and ContentChild.
 Local template variables in angular2 is used to refer HTML elements and use their properties to access siblings or children.